-for the residenti within the developm or truck

-provision of a al Municipality ents

-waste areas as

-collection and itdevelop

-disposal S
+disposal its new

-service.
+service. develop

+ments

-A Amend Target 3: Conduct Х Х Existing R
+Α Amend Target 3: Conduct X Χ Existing R

 transportation and a transportation Alternativ staff

 study optimise study to identify е

 needs to be collection and optimise vehicle

 conducted to route collection routes and

 optimise waste and number of transport

 collection. service points options

-Optimise Phase in Target 4: Establish Х Х Existing None,
+Optimise Phase in Target 4: Establish Х Χ Existing None,

 receptacle receptacl receptacle staff To be

 usage within es to requirements negotia

 the municipal existing within the ted by

 area. develop Municipality and the

 ment. supply the Municip

 receptacles to ality

 residents in order

 to optimise

 collection efforts

 shortages of Fill Effective Х Х Existing None,

 personnel for current structure and staff To be

 waste vacant extension of negotia

 collection and positions human ted by

 for the resources the

 proper Municip

 management of ality

+the disposal Employ Effective Cyloting O v Tmusla -

+facilities. additiona structure and X Х Existing 2 x Truck None,

+additiona Structure and staff driver To be

-the disposal facilities.
-Employ additiona I staff to service new areas and to manage manage ment facilities.
-Effective structure and extension of human resources X X Existing staff 2 x Truck driver 3 x Waste Transfer Station Caretake r 1 x EPWP Coordina tor/ data capture.
-1 x TLB operator 1 x Tipper truck driver None, To be negotia ted by the Municip ality Municipalities have few waste management vehicles and is in severe shortages of Compile and maintain Equipme nt replacem ent plan.
-Extend and maintain waste collection fleet for service delivery X X X Х X Existing staff None, To be negotia ted by the Municip ality equipment for collection and waste Purchas e required Extend and maintain waste collection fleet X Х Х Х Х Existing staff None, To be negotia
+I staff to service new areas and to manage manage ment facilities. extension of human resources 3 x Waste Transfer Station Caretake r 1 x EPWP Coordina tor/ data capture.
+1 x TLB operator 1 x Tipper truck driver negotia ted by the Municip ality Municipalities have few waste management vehicles and is in severe shortages of Compile and maintain Equipme nt replacem ent plan.
+Extend and maintain waste collection fleet for service delivery X X X X X Existing staff None, To be negotia ted by the Municip ality equipment for collection and waste disposal operation.
+The Purchas e required equipme nt Extend and maintain waste collection fleet for service delivery X Х Х X Х Existing staff None, To be negotia ted by vehicle fleets will have to be extended once waste collection services are and replace equipme nt as and when required. the Municip ality extended to new areas when they develop.
+Vehicle replacement plans should be developed.
+Maintain equipme nt.
+Extend and maintain waste collection fleet for service delivery X X X X X Existing staff None, To be negotia ted by the Municip ality